ponchocare/pp-browser/README.md

 ></script>
 ```

-After this HTML declaration, you will be able to use the web component.
+After this HTML declaration, you will be able to use the web components.

 ### NPM installation

-You can install the module from `npm`:
+You can install the module from `npm` (or the package manager of your preference):

 ```bash
 npm i @ponchopay/pp-browser